TheLuckyCoder/Class-Maker/README.md

 # Class Maker
-This app generates Item and Block classes to help native modders code faster.
+This app generates Item, ArmorItem and Block classes to help native modders code faster and more efficient.

-App icon made by [Freepik](freepik.com)
+App is icon made by [Freepik](freepik.com)

-Class Maker uses Eric Truong's [Material Design EditText](https://github.com/Pombo/material-edit-text)